Submit a Theme Issue

 Submission and review process

 Supply all authors with the BCMJ’s Guidelines for Authors.
-The guidelines contain important information that all authors should review prior to writing.
+The guidelines contain important information that all authors should review before writing.

 Each author must complete the online “Author Form" for each manuscript.

-Once revisions have been completed, the guest editor submits the revised materials and the BCMJ editor reviews the revisions and makes a publication decision.
-Normally the guest editor will then receive a letter from the BCMJ's production coordinator with a proposed publication date, along with any final minor revision requests.
+Once revisions have been completed, the guest editor submits the revised materials and the BCMJ editor-in-chief reviews the revisions and makes a publication decision.
+Normally the guest editor will then receive a letter from the BCMJ's editorial and production specialist with a proposed publication date, along with any final minor revision requests.

 After the theme issue is accepted